frappe/manual_erpnext_com/manual_erpnext_com/www/contents/stock/purchase-return.md

-Make a Debit Note and Save the Journal Voucher.
+Make a Debit Note and Save the Journal Entry.

 #### Figure 4: Journal Entries details